firebase/FirebaseUI-Android/auth/README.md

     AuthUI.getInstance().createSignInIntentBuilder().build(),
     RC_SIGN_IN);
 ```

+<a href="https://developer.android.com/reference/android/app/Activity.html#startActivityForResult(android.content.Intent, int)">`startActivityForResult`</a>
+is part of the Android framework and takes two parameters: an Intent to start an activity--in this case,
+the sign in builder--and a request code of type `int`.
+For example, `REQUEST_CODE_SIGN_IN` or `RC_SIGN_IN`
+for short is a constant defined in our activity: `private static final int RC_SIGN_IN = 100;`.
+The number you chose is arbitrary as long as it doesn't conflict with other
+`startActivityForResult` requests you might be making.
+In [response codes](#response-codes),
+you will see how we can use `RC_SIGN_IN` to differentiate between multiple requests `startActivityForResult`.

 You can enable sign-in providers like Google Sign-In or Facebook Log In by calling the
 `setProviders` method: